Drewol/unnamed-sdvx-clone/README.md

 - `-autoplay` - Plays chart automatically, no user input required
 - `-autobuttons` Like autoplay, but just for the buttons.
 You only have to control the lasers
 - `-autoskip` - Skips beginning of song to the first chart note
-- `-convertmaps` - Allows converting of `*.ksh` charts to a binary format that loads faster (experimental, feature not complete)
 - `-debug` - Used to show relevant debug info in game such as hit timings, and scoring debug info
 - `-test` - Runs test scene, for development purposes only